domenicquirl/comprehensive-rust/src/bare-metal/aps/other-projects.md

 <details>

 - The RaspberryPi OS tutorial runs Rust code before the MMU and caches are enabled.
 This will read and write memory (e.g. the stack).
-However:
+However, this has the problems mentioned at the beginning of this session regarding unaligned access and cache coherency.
   - Without the MMU and cache, unaligned accesses will fault.
 It builds with `aarch64-unknown-none` which sets `+strict-align` to prevent the compiler generating unaligned accesses so it should be alright, but this is not